benrhodes26/benrhodes26.github.io/_publications/maths_thesis.md

 ---
 title: "Dimension Formulae for Iterated Function Systems"
 collection: publications
-permalink: /publication/maths-thesis
+permalink: /publication/maths_thesis
-excerpt: 'Unpublished Master's thesis.
+excerpt: 'Unpublished thesis.
 The majority of the thesis is an exposition of prior books and papers, but the final 10 pages contain original material, culminating in Theorem 7.19 which gives a lower bound on the Hausdorff dimension of a certain class of planar fractals.'
-date:
+date: 2015-06-01
 venue:
 paperurl: 'http://benrhodes26.github.io/files/maths_thesis.pdf'
+citation:
 ---